Extended Backus–Naur form

 In computer science, extended Backus–Naur form (EBNF) is a family of metasyntax notations, any of which can be used to express a context-free grammar.
 EBNF is used to make a formal description of a formal language such as a computer programming language.
 They are extensions of the basic Backus–Naur form (BNF) metasyntax notation.
 The earliest EBNF was developed by Niklaus Wirth, incorporating some of the concepts (with a different syntax and notation) from Wirth syntax notation.
 Today, many variants of EBNF are in use.
 The International Organization for Standardization adopted an EBNF Standard, ISO/IEC 14977, in 1996.
 According to Zaytsev, however, this standard "only ended up adding yet another three dialects to the chaos" and, after noting its lack of success, also notes that the ISO EBNF is not even used in all ISO standards.

-Wheeler argues against using the ISO standard when using an EBNF and recommends considering alternative EBNF notations such as the one from the W3C Extensible Markup Language (XML) 1.0 (Fifth Edition).

 This article uses EBNF as specified by the ISO for examples applying to all EBNFs.
 Other EBNF variants use somewhat different syntactic conventions.

 Basics

 EBNF is a code that expresses the syntax of a formal language.
-An EBNF consists of terminal symbols and non-terminal production rules which are the restrictions governing how terminal symbols can be combined into a legal sequence.
+An EBNF consists of terminal symbols and non-terminal production rules which are the restrictions governing how terminal symbols can be combined into a valid sequence.
 Examples of terminal symbols include alphanumeric characters, punctuation marks, and whitespace characters.

 The EBNF defines production rules where sequences of symbols are respectively assigned to a nonterminal: